research-software-collaborations/research-software-collaborations.github.io/pages/docs/reimbursement.md

 ---
 permalink: /docs/reimbursement.html
 layout: default
-title: Reimbursement for travel sponsored by IRIS-HEP
+title: Reimbursement for travel sponsored by HSF-India
 pagetype: doc
 ---

+  **This page is copied from the IRIS-HEP project.
+It will be updated at some point to contain instructions for reimbursement from the HSF-India project.**

   This page documents the guidelines for reimbursement of participant travel expenses which are being covered by the IRIS-HEP project.
 Please read